5186 Web Systems Analyst

 Education: A Bachelor’s degree or the equivalent is required; a Bachelor’s degree in a computer-related field is preferred.

 Skills: The ability to manage multiple concurrent projects, reason analytically, and work with people possessing differing levels of technical knowledge is required.
 The ability to solve complex procedural and/or software problems by using logic, creativity, technical, and interpersonal skills is required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 Effective verbal and written communications skills and a proficiency in writing technical specifications are required.
 Proficiency in the design and coding of Web-related applications is required.
+Leadership skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Leadership skills are preferred.

 Effort: Extended periods of time at a microcomputer work station are required.